 - Drinking alone

-At our Massachusetts rehab facility, we believe in taking a comprehensive approach to alcoholism treatment.
+At our Massachusetts treatment center, we believe in taking a comprehensive approach to alcoholism treatment.
 By incorporating additional therapies in our addiction treatment programs, we assist in healing the emotional and mental repercussions of substance abuse.
 Among the therapies offered at our facility, individual and group sessions are available in order to address various facets of the patient’s addiction.

-If you or someone you know needs drug or alcohol abuse treatment, contact us today to find out more about our facility and the services we offer.
+If you or someone you know needs drug or alcohol abuse treatment, contact Clearbrook today to get started.